lxsmnsyc/the-fighting-game/docs/game.md

 Each round's opponent is rolled from that round's battle RNG, so a replayed or resumed round meets the same opponent.

-- It picks a pair of aspects and draws cards from them.
+- It picks a pair of aspects.
-- Its card count grows with the phase and the round.
+- It buys cards like a player.
+Its budget is all the gold a player could have by that round: the starting gold plus every earlier round's income.
+So it keeps up with the run.
+- It buys cards of its aspects first, then any card, until nothing it can afford is left.
+It keeps to the same copy limits as the player.
-- A boss gets 2 more cards and as many abilities as the player is due.
+- A boss spends `BOSS_BUDGET_MULTIPLIER` (1.5) times the budget and gets as many abilities as the player is due.
 Its first ability decides its aspects, and all of them bias its cards.

 ## Saving